pygame-community/pygame-ce/docs/reST/ref/geometry.rst

          | :sl:`radius of the circle`
          | :sg:`r -> float`

          Represents how big the circle is.
-         It is not possible to set the radius to a negative value.
-It can be reassigned.
+It can't be negative.
+Reassigning it scales the circle.

          .. versionadded:: 2.4.0